There’s no denying that companies today compete based on the experiences they deliver to their customers.

 What does that mean?
 Where do you start?
 He reveals those answers, and more, in the interview below.

-CMO by Adobe: Can you give us the lay of the land?
+CMO.com: Can you give us the lay of the land?
 What does the current business landscape look like?

 Ahuja: The broader business landscape is evolving and changing very rapidly.
 So, if you look at any industry, in any geography, every company is going through the same fundamental challenge and problem right now, which is consumer expectations are continually rising.